justinklein2001/justinklein2001/README.md

-- 👋 Hi, I’m @justinklein2001
+- 👋 Hi, I’m Justin Klein (@justinklein2001)
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack development at this pressing moment,
-- 🌱 I’m currently learning react, Azure
+- 🌱 I’m currently learning React, Node.js, Java, & Azure Hosting
-- 💞️ I’m looking to collaborate on any front-end project
+- 💞️ I’m looking to collaborate on any full-stack project
 - 📫 How to reach me @ justinklein.ca

 <!---